wilsonte-umich/mdi-suite-template/README.md

 would prevent job files written for previous versions from working with the current version

-Please note that such Git version/release tags apply to the entire tool suite, not to individual pipelines or apps, which is discussed next.
+Please note that such Git version/release tags apply to the entire tool suite, not to individual pipelines or apps.
 Thus, you should advance the tool suite version whenever a matching code change occurs in any of the tools carried in the suite repository.